deeplearningparis/dl-machine/README.md

 Scripts to setup a GPU / CUDA enable compute server with libraries to study deep learning development

-## Setting up an Amazon G2 xlarge spot instance
+## Setting up an Amazon g2.2xlarge spot instance

 - log in to AWS management console and select EC2 instances
 - select US-WEST (N. California) region in top left menu
 - select community AMIs and search for `ubuntu-14.04-hvm-deeplearning-paris`
 - click on "Spot Request" on the leftmost menu
 - on the Choose instance Type tab, select GPU instances `g2.2xlarge`
-- bid a price larger than current price (e.g. 0.10$)
+- bid a price larger than current price (e.g. $0.10, if it fails check the spot pricing history for that instance type).
-- in configure security group click Add Rule, and add a Custom TCP Rule with port Range `8888-8889` and from Anywhere (TODO: add access restriction)
+- in configure security group click Add Rule, and add a Custom TCP Rule with port Range `8888-8889` and from `Anywhere` (TODO: add access restriction)
 - save the `mykey.pem` file and change its accessibility :
 ```
 chmod 400 mykeypem